makevoid/clint_hello/README.md

-Hello
+Hello World in Elixir + Clint
 =====

-Hello world in elixir and clint
+Hello world in elixir and clint (https://github.com/lpil/clint).

-this project has been generated via mix:
+This project has been generated via mix:

     mix new clint_hello --module Hello